-Measure Sa Are studen Four-Year Adjusted Cohort ľ Four-Year Adjusted Cohort Are students graduating from high school on time?
-Result Points Possible Points Earned Exceeds Standard: The school's four-year ACGR was at least 90%.
-Meets Standard: The school either:) had a four-year ACGR of 80% 89% OR b) had a four-year ACGR of at least 66% AND met its progress goal.
+Measure 5a Are students graduating from high school on time?
+Result Points Possible Points Earned Four-Year Adjusted Cohort rossible Lamed Graduation Rate Exceeds Standard: The school's four-year ACGR was at least 90%.
+125 Meets Standard: The school either: a) had a four-year ACGR of 80% - 89% OR 100 b) had a four-year ACGR of at least 66% AND met its progress goal.
 Does Not Meet Standard: The school met its progress goal but had a four-year ACGR below 66%.
-Falls Far Below Standard: The school did not meet its progress goal and had a four-year ACGR below 66%.
-125 100 75 0-65 0 The school's gradua state accountability state accountability will represent the standards by 50% we progress goal will in Notes Graduation rates an annual reports will be reflected in 2017 be reflected in 2017 The 66% "floor" est graduates fewer that The school's graduation rate progress goal will be established by the state accountability system.
-If such goals are not established by the state accountability system in any given year, the school's graduation rate progress goal will be established as follows: The progress goal will represent the school's most recent four-year AGC plus one-sixth of the amount of growth needed to decrease the rate of non-graduates by 50% within 6 years, using the most recent school year as the baseline year.
+75 Falls Far Below Standard: The school did not meet its progress goal and had a four-year ACGR below 66%.
+0-65 0 0 The school's graduation rate progress goal will be established by the state accountability system.
+If such goals are not established by the state accountability system in any given year, the school's graduation rate progress goal will be established as follows: The progress goal will represent the school's most recent four-year ACGR plus one-sixth of the amount of growth needed to decrease the rate of non- graduates by 50% within 6 years, using the most recent school year as the baseline year.
 If the school does not have baseline data, its progress goal will initially be based on the surrounding district average graduation rate.
-Graduation rates are calculated on a 4-year-plus-summer cohort; for this reason, data availability will always run one year behind (that is, annual reports will contain graduation rate data from the cohort preceding the most recent school year.
+Notes Graduation rates are calculated on a 4-year-plus-summer cohort; for this reason, data availability will always run one year behind (that is, annual reports will contain graduation rate data from the cohort preceding the most recent school year.
 For example, 2015-16 ACGRs will be reflected in 2017 reports.)
 The 66% "floor" established by the bottom two categories is based on ESSA's mandatory inclusion in Targeted Support of any school that graduates fewer than 2/3 of its students on time.